-Entry into force: This convention has not entered into force.
+Entry into force: 14 April 2015.

-Ratification: 1 state, representing 0.07 % of world's shipping tonnage.
+Ratification: 48 states, representing 73.25% of world's shipping tonnage.

 The Convention provides uniform international rules and procedures allowing states to ensure the prompt and effective removal of wrecks.
 The convention defines rights and obligations for the identification, reporting, locating and removal of wrecks which pose a hazard to navigation or the marine environment.